addinikio/welcome/README.md

 - [PCA-Protocol](https://github.com/plusls/plusls-carpet-addition) is installed, an advanced server-client syncronsation.
     - To utilise this, [MasaGadget](https://github.com/plusls/MasaGadget) is required.

+- The mods below are installed on the server:
+-   - FerriteCore
+-   - Lithium
+-   - PCA
+-   - Starlight
 ---

 by joining the server, you understand the aforementioned information and respect any changes made my me.